seanboat/twitter-clone/README.md

 ![](/assets/twitter-clone-tables.png)

 The complete ERD might look like this.
-Notice the use of different connectors, describing the 1:1, 1:many, and many:many relations that we're describing!
+Notice the use of different connectors, describing the 1:1, 1:many, and many:many relations!
 For more info on ERDs and the way that we use _cardinality_ to refer to belongingness amongst entities, check out this awesome resource: https://vertabelo.com/blog/cardinality-in-data-modeling/

 ![](/assets/twitter-clone-erd.png)